How many ventriloquist are in the world?

 4. What is the most popular type of ventriloquism?

-Answer: The most popular type of ventriloquism is comedy ventriloquism, which involves the use of puppets and humorous dialogue.
+Answer: The most popular type of ventriloquism is comedy ventriloquism, which involves puppets and humorous dialogue.

 5. What is the history of ventriloquism?

 Answer: Ventriloquism has been around for centuries, with the earliest known record of a ventriloquist performance dating back to 1753.
-The art form has evolved over the years, with modern ventriloquists using a variety of techniques and styles.
+The art form has evolved, with modern ventriloquists using various techniques and styles.

 Conclusion

-In conclusion, it is difficult to determine exactly how many ventriloquists are in the world.
-However, it is clear that the art of ventriloquism is still alive and well, with many people around the world practicing the craft.
-Ventriloquism is a unique and entertaining form of entertainment that has been around for centuries, and it is likely to remain popular for many years to come.
+In conclusion, it is challenging to determine the number of ventriloquists worldwide.
+However, the art of ventriloquism is still alive and well, with many people around the world practicing the craft.
+Ventriloquism is a unique and entertaining form of entertainment that has been around for centuries and is likely to remain popular for many years.